goflash/flash/README.md

 log.Fatal(http.ListenAndServe(":8080", mux))
 ```

-> Interop 🔗: goflash is designed for zero-friction interop: no adapters, no wrappers, just standard Go interfaces.
+> Interop 🔗: GoFlash is designed for zero-friction interop: no adapters, no wrappers, just standard Go interfaces.
 This makes it ideal for gradual adoption, microservices, and complex architectures.

 ### Logging

-- goflash uses Go's standard slog for framework logging.
+- GoFlash uses Go's standard slog for framework logging.
 - Provide your own logger via `app.SetLogger(*slog.Logger)`.
 - Middlewares pull the logger from request context.